ihr-it-projekt/DayZModsInfo/DayZLife/Readme.md

     - trader can be configured, so that they can only used by a job group job groubs or by all
     - dynamic prices for items related to trader storage

+### Shop Robbery
+    - players can rob the shop
+    - Cops get a starting notifiocation
+    - Cops can get a message where the shop is raided and who is the raider

 ### legal and illegal harvest of resources.

       - coal